brackeen/glfm/README.md

 * Gamepad / MFi controller input.

 ## Caveats
-* OpenGL ES 3.1 support in Android is untested, and iOS currently has no OpenGL ES 3.1 support.
+* OpenGL ES 3.1 and 3.2 support is only available in Android, and the GLFM implementation is currently untested.
 * GLFM is not thread-safe.
 All GLFM functions must be called on the main thread (that is, from `glfmMain` or from the callback functions).
 * Key input on iOS is not ideal.
 Using the keyboard (on an iOS device via Bluetooth keyboard or on the simulator via a Mac's keyboard), only a few keys are detected (arrows, enter, space, escape).
 Also, only key press events can be detected, but not key repeat or key release events.
 * Orientation lock probably doesn't work on HTML5.